johsund/QlikSocial/README.md

 QlikSocial is developed using Qlik Sense 3.0 and leveraging the Engine API with custom data visualizations.

+QlikSocial should be used with __Qlik Sense Enterprise Server only__, i.e. no Qlik Sense Desktop.

 Here's a youtube video that walks through the application and demonstrates how it can be used: https://www.youtube.com/watch?v=33XhaIwRrhI